reactjs/react.dev/README.md

 ### Prerequisites

 1. Git
-1. Node: install version 8.4 or greater
+1. Node: any 8.x version starting with 8.4.0 or greater
 1. Yarn: See [Yarn website for installation instructions](https://yarnpkg.com/lang/en/docs/install/)
 1. A fork of the repo (for any contributions)
 1. A clone of the [reactjs.org repo](https://github.com/reactjs/reactjs.org) on your local machine